 Supportive Living, Inc. provides supportive housing options to survivors of brain injury in the communities surrounding Boston.
-An innovator in the field, Supportive Living’s Warren, McLaughlin and Douglas Houses and Old Farm Rockport serve as models for other facilities and offer residents a chance to maintain their dignity while living independently, regardless of their ability to pay.
+An innovator in the field, Supportive Living’s Warren, McLaughlin, Douglas, Norwood and Murphy Houses offer residents a chance to maintain their dignity while living independently, regardless of their ability to pay.

-If you’d like to apply for residency, please fill out the web form below, and one of our staff members will contact you.
+Please fill out the web form below to book a consultation with our expert on low-income housing for brain injury.
 Please indicate in the comments field your specific interest.
 You can also download and fill out the residency application.